jim-moser/zf2-validators-empty-or/README.md

-The zendframework/zend-validator package contains code with dependencies on code within the zendframework/zend-servicemanager and zendframework/zend-i18n packages but these dependencies are not listed in its' composer.json file.
+The zendframework/zend-validator package contains code with dependencies on code within the zendframework/zend-servicemanager and zendframework/zend-i18n packages but these dependencies are not listed in its composer.json file.
 These dependencies need to be installed only if using the validator plugin manager (Zend/Validator/ValidatorPluginManager).
 If your application uses the validator plugin manager then you should either add these dependencies to your